-Former Minneapolis police officer Derek Chauvin was found guilty last month of three charges — second-degree unintentional murder, third-degree murder, and second-degree manslaughter — in the murder of George Floyd.
+Former Minneapolis police officer Derek Chauvin was found guilty in April of three charges — second-degree unintentional murder, third-degree murder, and second-degree manslaughter — in the murder of George Floyd.
+On June 25, Chauvin was sentenced to 22 and a half years in prison.
 Though Chauvin’s trial has ended, the legal ramifications of the case are far from resolved — from the fate of the other officers involved in Floyd’s arrest to efforts by the federal government to address police brutality in Minneapolis and throughout the nation.
 Here’s what to expect in the coming weeks and months.

-On May 4, Nelson filed a motion requesting a new trial, claiming that Chauvin did not receive a fair trial.
-He cited alleged jury and prosecutorial misconduct, as well as Judge Cahill’s decision not to sequester the jury during the length of the trial.
+Nelson claimed that Chauvin did not receive a fair trial, citing alleged jury and prosecutorial misconduct, as well as Judge Cahill’s decision not to sequester the jury during the length of the trial.

-Thomas Lane, J. Alexander Kueng, and Tou Thao, the three other officers on the scene during Floyd’s arrest, are scheduled to stand trial on August 23, according to the Minneapolis Star-Tribune.
+Thomas Lane, J. Alexander Kueng, and Tou Thao, the three other officers on the scene during Floyd’s arrest, were originally scheduled to stand trial on August 23, according to the Minneapolis Star-Tribune.

 The former Minneapolis police officers face charges of aiding and abetting second-degree murder and second-degree manslaughter.
 Chauvin’s conviction suggests a trickier path forward for the officers’ defense, though the prosecution will still have to prove the extent of the role they played in an incident where the focus has largely been on Chauvin.